 Can fibroids turn into cancer?

-- In most cases, fibroids will not affect fetal development, a healthy pregnancy, and a successful labor and delivery.
+In most cases, fibroids will not affect fetal development, a healthy pregnancy, and a successful labor and delivery.
 In the same manner as fertility, fibroids’ effect on pregnancy centers around the location and size of growths.
 Women with a high risk for fibroids may benefit from diagnostic imaging during family planning.
-Women with fibroids may be closely monitored during pregnancy, depending on the characteristics of growths.
+We may monitor women more closely during pregnancy, depending on the characteristics of growths.

 Blunting blood supply to fibroids, as well as removing individual growths, does not prevent the development of new benign tumors.

-• Hysterectomy, the removal of the uterus, may be necessary in cases of severe symptomology related to uterine fibroids, such as excessive bleeding.
+A hysterectomy is the removal of the uterus.
+This may be necessary in cases of severe symptomology related to uterine fibroids, such as excessive bleeding.
 Hysterectomy is generally considered a “final stop” fibroid treatment, considered after conservative treatments have failed to attain the primary objective.
 This is because a woman’s reproductive function ends when the uterus is removed.

-- Non-surgical therapies are often the first-line defense against fibroids.
-Treatments that may be recommended include:
+Non-surgical therapies are often the first-line defense against fibroids.
+We may recommend one of the following treatments: